KeelStack-me/keelstack-cursorrules/README.md

 MIT — copy, adapt, use freely.

 If you use these rules in your own project, you don't need to credit KeelStack.
 But if they save you from a production incident, I'd love to hear about it.

-Both files are now **fully aligned with v1.1.1 `.cursorrules`** — every new section (frontend, extension patterns, release key fix, security, observability, deployment) is reflected accurately in the changelog with clear "why" reasoning, and the README now serves as a **complete, scannable reference** for both backend and frontend users.